 The Atacama Desert of northern Chile is, at 2,500 metres above sea level, the highest and also the driest desert in the world, giving the Atacama some unique features.

-A pleasant climate year-round and a wonderful transparency of light it attracts photographers to the dramatic lunar landscapes of volcanoes, craters, rocks, salt flats and wetlands.
-In fact the desert looks so like the surface of the moon that it has been used as a test sight for lunar vehicles.
+With a pleasant climate year-round and a wonderful transparency of light, it attracts photographers to its dramatic lunar landscapes of volcanoes, craters, rocks, salt flats and wetlands.
+In fact, the desert looks so like the surface of the moon that it has been used as a test sight for lunar vehicles.

 View suggested itinerary